Traveling Thailand in summer (June, July, and August) requires accounting for periods of rain.

 In fact, the number of backpackers increases a bit as many students take a break from school.
 Australian travelers escaping winter in the Southern Hemisphere often begin trips in Bali, but some grab cheap flights up to enjoy Thailand's islands.

 The summer rain is usually welcome after scorching hot temperatures, humidity, and haze that build through Songkran, the traditional New Year celebration, in April.

 Bangkok in Summer

 As the southwest monsoon moves through, low-lying areas around the Chao Praya River are subject to annual flooding.
-The floods have gotten worse year after year, exasperating traffic as additional roads close.
+The floods have gotten worse year after year, exasperating traffic around the city as additional roads close.

-June is considerably less rainy than May in Bangkok, but precipitation builds with strong showers until September -- the wettest month.
+Although the increase in rain between April and May is drastic, June is generally less rainy than May in Bangkok.
+Precipitation builds with stronger and stronger showers until September — the wettest month.

 Bangkok’s Average Temperatures in Summer

-Summer temperatures in Bangkok average 84 degrees Fahrenheit (29 degrees Celsius) with highs well above 90 degrees Fahrenheit.
+Summer temperatures in Bangkok average around 84 F (29 C) with highs well above 90 F.

 Chiang Mai in Summer

 Like Bangkok, Chiang Mai usually receives more rainfall in May than June, but wet days increase until the monsoon peaks in August or September.